apache/karaf-reactive-components/reactortest/README.md

-# Prototype of a combination of messaging and reactive streams
+# Prototype of messaging components and reactive streams

 ## Example for combining reactor and mqtt